turingschool/backend-curriculum-site/module3/lessons/customizing_json.md

 ### Adding to Our Existing Project

 You may have created a repo to code-along with from the [Building an API in Rails](https://backend.turing.edu/module3/lessons/building_a_rails_api) lesson.
 Feel free to use the repository that you created.
-Otherwise, you can clone [this](https://github.com/turingschool-examples/building_an_api_2210) repo, and use the `build_api_workshop_complete` branch.
-Below are instructions for getting started from scratch.
+Otherwise, you can clone [this](https://github.com/turingschool-examples/building_an_api_2210) repo, and use the `main` branch.
+Below are instructions for getting started with this repo.

 ```bash
 git clone git@github.com:turingschool-examples/building_an_api_2210.git